 One striking observation that surfaced during conversations with campus community was that we did not share a common understanding of equity.
-This made it challenging to:

-- Discern which students groups were being reached by our equity efforts; - Help each member of the Foothill community conceptualize how they contribute to these efforts, and - 3.
-Demonstrate whether our myriad equity actions had local impact within a program and/or systemic impact across many areas of the college.
+This made it challenging to 1) discern which students groups were being reached by our equity efforts; 2) help each member of the Foothill community conceptualize how they contribute to these efforts, and 3) demonstrate whether our myriad equity actions had local impact within a program and/or systemic impact across many areas of the college.
 The process to developing such a definition brought together college feedback, a common industry understanding of equity as described in educational code and scholarship on race and equity.
 An equity definition was first proposed at College Opening Day 2019, later revised to an equity scope of work by campus leadership at a January 2020 retreat, and ultimately agreed upon as a campus at College Opening Day 2020.
-It states: Believing a well-educated population is essential to sustaining a democratic and just society, we commit to the work of equity, which is to dismantle oppressive systems (structural, cultural, and individual) and create a college community where success is not predictable by race.
+It states: